-Sporadic cases of Leishmaniasis are reported.
+Sporadic cases of Leishmaniasis are reported in Chad.
 Visceral Leishmaniasis occurs in the N'Djamena and Lake Chad areas, extending eastward throughout southern Chad.
 Cutaneous Leishmaniasis occurs in Chari-Baguirmi Prefecture (includes N'Djamena), along the Chari River in south central Chad, and in the northern and northeastern sub-desert and desert areas.
 Peak transmission occurs from April to November.

 Leishmaniasis is a parasitic infection caused by different species of Leishmania protozoa.
 It is transmitted through the bite of infected female sandflies belonging to the Phlebotomus, Lutzomyia, and Psychodopygus species.
 These nocturnal insects bite from dusk to dawn and are often found in forests, stone and mud walls cracks, and animal burrows.
 They are very tiny silent flyers – they do not hum – and their bite might go unnoticed.
 Leishmaniasis is clinically divided into three major categories – cutaneous, mucocutaneous, and visceral – and is a Neglected Tropical Disease (NTD)*.